SolarArbiter/SolarArbiter.github.io/usecases.md

 - User can upload measured data, select from previously uploaded measured data, or select a location/period with reference data (4.E).
   - If uploading data, user must define relevant metadata including location, data type, and units.
   - Data type can be irradiance, power, or net-load.
-- User can upload a corresponding forecast or select corresponding benchmark forecast.
-The forecast value type must be deterministic and single-valued.
+- User can upload a corresponding forecast (4.C) or select corresponding benchmark forecast (4.D).
+The forecast value type must be deterministic.
 - Framework applies data quality checks to uploaded data and forecasts (4.G).
-- User can specify filters to exclude forecast or data points (a subset of (time, value) pairs), by time or by value.
-(2.A).
+- User can specify filters to exclude forecast or data points (a subset of (time, value) pairs), by time or by value (2.A).
 - User can select among forecast performance metrics (3.A).
 - Framework provides metric values and visuals of forecast performance (3.A).
-- Framework provides a report for download.
+- Framework provides a report for download (3.D).
-- Framework protects forecasts and uploaded data as user-owned: user can specify other users and/or groups who can see/use the uploaded forecasts, data, or summary error statistics.
+- Framework protects forecasts and uploaded data as user-owned: user can specify other users and/or groups who can see/use the uploaded forecasts, data, or summary error statistics (4.F).

 #### 1.B.
 Compare a probabilistic forecast to measurements {#uc1B}
 {: .anchor}